 For information about SaltStack Config administrator credentials, see the Installing and Configuring SaltStack Config guide.

-- Verify that the Salt master to be used in the SaltStack Config integration contains the Master Plugin.
+Verify that the Salt master you are using with the SaltStack Config integration contains the Master Plugin.

 Configure a SaltStack Config integration in vRealize Automation